 Few islands in Greece can match the heritage of Rhodes.
 And this wealth forms the centrepiece of this tour.
 Discover it all with an expert local guide.
 Dimitris, one of our guides, says, ‘Lindos was built in the 10th century BC by the Dorians.
 It's the third-most visited site in all of Greece, which shows just how significant it is.'
 You'll also enjoy a walking tour of the old town of Rhodes and see the Palace of the Grand Master.
 Headsets allow direct connection between you and your guide.Dimitris believes Rhodes is blessed with some of the best scenery in Greece.
 He says, ‘Lindos lies near a fantastic sandy beach, surrounded by hills hiding the village, protecting the place from the attacks of the pirates.
 On top of the small sugar cube houses stands the ancient Acropolis and the Temple of Athena.'
 You'll get to appreciate these very views during a coffee stop at a typical family-run café.
 Climb to the mountaintop Acropolis as your guide brings to life the myths and legends of the ancients as you take in views of St Paul's Bay below.Rounding off the day, we'll head to the old town Rhodes – a UNESCO World Heritage Site – for a guided tour.
 Because so much of the excursion is walking, it reduces the activity's carbon footprint.
 Wander the winding, cobbled streets, lined with historic houses and boutiques, and walk down the Street of the Knights.
 The star attraction is the Palace of the Grand Master – an enormous 13th-century fortress originally built by the Knights of St John.

 If Rhodes town is impressive by day, wait till you get to know it at night.
 On this exclusive evening excursion, you'll enjoy a guided walking tour of its best bits along with a traditional meze dinner in a family-run taverna.
 Dimitris, one of our expert local guides, says, you'll explore the medieval old town of Rhodes, strolling through Collachio,and the labyrinthine Burgo, where Greeks lived.'
 Headsets allow direct connection between you and your guide.Now a UNESCO World Heritage Site, the walled town of Rhodes was fortified by the Knights of Saint John in the 14th century.
 Get the lowdown on the history of Collachio, the area hugging the impressive Palace of the Grand Master.
 It buzzes as the shops and the bars light up in the cool evening air.
 As we stroll southwards, the area's ordered streets give way to the more chaotic and mazy alleys of Burgo.
 This district, dotted with old mosques and historic Orthodox churches, is a joy to wander by foot.After 90 minutes learning all about this fascinating slice of medieval life from your guide, we'll drop into to a typical taverna.
 Relax over a leisurely meze meal made from locally sourced ingredients.
-You'll finish the evening with some free time to walk off your dinner or have a poke around the shops.
+You'll finish the evening with some free time to walk off your dinner with a stroll to Mandraki harbour, where, if you're joining us in summer months, you'll enjoy a delightful nighttime cruise in the bay.
 What's more, this tour supports local businesses and its walking and sailing segments leave zero carbon footprint.

 en